freqtrade/freqtrade/docs/deprecated.md

 ### the `--refresh-pairs-cached` command line option

-`--refresh-pairs-cached` in the context of backtesting, hyperopt and edge allowes to refresh candle data for backtesting.
+`--refresh-pairs-cached` in the context of backtesting, hyperopt and edge allows to refresh candle data for backtesting.
-Since this leads to much confusion, and slows down backtesting (while not beeing part of backtesting) this has been singled out as a seperate freqtrade subcommand `freqtrade download-data`.
+Since this leads to much confusion, and slows down backtesting (while not being part of backtesting) this has been singled out as a seperate freqtrade subcommand `freqtrade download-data`.

-This command was deprecated in `2019.7-dev` and will be removed after the next release.
+This command line option was deprecated in `2019.7-dev` and will be removed after the next release.

 ## Removed features